-- Select Student Request for Disability Accommodations to download the Student Request for Disability Accommodations Form.
+- Select Student Request for Disability Accommodations (PDF) to download the Student Request for Disability Accommodations Form.

-- This Student Request for Accommodations under the Americans with Disabilities Act form must be filled out completely and sent or taken to the office of the ADA Coordinator in the Academic Skills Center, Barker Hall.
+- This Student Request for Accommodations under the Americans with Disabilities Act form must be filled out completely and sent or taken to the office of the ADA Coordinator in the Student Center Room 121.
 This form must be accompanied by documentation to support your request such as a psychological evaluation, a letter from a doctor, or other medical evidence not more than three years old.
 An Individual Educational Plan (I.E.P.) from high school is not sufficient documentation.